-Whenever we talk about energy saving we always talk about changing our daily habits, and go for energy efficient appliances.
+Whenever we talk about energy saving we always talk about changing our daily habits and go for energy-efficient appliances.
 But in this modern era of technology where we have more than just bulbs and lights, then why only stick to the old traditional ways.
-It’s time that we should expand our vision and look for some other alternative which can give us more efficient output.
+It’s time that we should expand our vision and look for some other alternative that can give us a more efficient output.

-The light sensor is a passive device that convert this “light energy” whether visible or in the infra-red parts of the spectrum into an electrical signal output.
-Light sensors are more commonly known as “Photoelectric Devices” or “Photo Sensors” because the convert light energy (photons) into electricity (electrons).
+The light sensor is a passive device that converts this “light energy” whether visible or in the infra-red parts of the spectrum into an electrical signal output.
+Light sensors are more commonly known as “Photoelectric Devices” or “Photo Sensors” because they convert light energy (photons) into electricity (electrons).

 Motion Sensitive Light Switches

 One such product which has caught our attention and gained a lot of popularity over the past few years is motion sensor light switches.
 Motion sensor light switches turn on when they sense someone in the room and are switched off after a certain amount of inactivity.
 Motion sensors reduce electricity consumption by eliminating the possibility that the lights will accidentally be left on.

 You see them more and more in corporate and public spaces because they are convenient for employees and shut off after continued inactivity, significantly reducing energy expenses.
 In order to detect the presence of a human being inside a room properly, the motion sensor can take advantage of several types of technologies –

 Pyroelectric Sensor – It measures infrared radiation, and since everything emits a certain level of IR radiation, it is quite easy to detect major fluctuations emitted when a person passes by.
 The disadvantage is that the sensor will detect only significant movements and only in a direct line of sight.